Texas church shooting and Hanukkah stabbing spur calls for increased security

 A shooting at a church in Texas and a stabbing at a rabbi’s home during a Hanukkah celebration in New York during the weekend have renewed calls for increased security and the right to be armed in places of worship.

-A gunman killed two people before a volunteer armed security team shot and killed him in the church near Fort Worth on Sunday and Texas politicians praised a recent law that allowed the members to carry guns in places of worship.
+In Texas, a gunman killed two people before a volunteer armed security team shot and killed him in the church near Fort Worth on Sunday.
+That led Texas politicians to praise a recent law that allowed guns to be carried in places of worship.

+The issue of whether worshippers should be armed breaks along the usual fault lines of those who support or oppose gun rights in the United States.
+Opponents of gun rights say the better solution is to reduce gun ownership, rather than invite weapons of death into the pews.
+But in Texas, with a strong gun culture, Republicans seized on the church shooting as proof of a long-held belief that more trained gun owners can prevent casualties during mass attacks.

 On Monday, Texas Attorney General Ken Paxton said on Fox News that had that law not been passed, “I fear that we could have lost, you know, hundreds” in Sunday’s shooting.